A Study in Scarlet: Part II: "The Country of the Saints"

 In London, Hope becomes a cabby and eventually finds Drebber and Stangerson.
 After the altercation with Madame Charpentier's son, Drebber gets into Hope's cab and spends hours drinking.
 Hope then takes him to the house on Brixton Road and forces Drebber to recognize him and to choose between two pills, one of which is harmless and the other poison.
 Drebber takes the poisoned pill, and as he dies Hope shows him Lucy's wedding ring.
 The excitement coupled with his aneurysm causes his nose to bleed; he uses the blood to write "RACHE" on the wall above Drebber to confound the investigators.
 Stangerson, on learning of Drebber's murder, refuses to leave his hotel room.
 Hope climbs in through the window and gives Stangerson the same choice of pills.
 However, Stangerson attacks him and Hope stabs him in the heart as an act of self-defence.

-Hope dies from his aneurysm the night before he is to appear in court.
-Holmes reveals to Watson how he deduced the murderer's identity.
-In the newspapers, Lestrade and Gregson are given full credit.
-Outraged, Watson states that Holmes should record the adventure and publish it.
-Upon Holmes's refusal, Watson decides to do it himself.
+Hope dies from his aneurysm on the night after his capture.
+Holmes reveals to Watson how he deduced the murderer's identity, including a telegram inquiry he had sent to Cleveland in order to gain information about Drebber's background; the reply to it led him to focus on Hope.
+Outraged at the fact that the newspapers give Lestrade and Gregson full credit for solving the cases, Watson suggests that Holmes publish his own account of the investigation.
+When Holmes declines, Watson decides to write one himself.